huxaiphaer/JaleelScrapperApp/README.md

 USER_NAME= YOUR_DB_USER_NAME
 PASSWORD= YOUR_PASSOWRD
 DATABASE= flights_db
+WEATHER_API_KEY= YOUR_WEATHER_API_KEY
 ```

+Regarding the variable `WEATHER_API_KEY` , you can create an account on this [WEATHER API SITE](https://weatherstack.com/) and get the Weather API key on the dashboard
+once you've signed up, it takes few minutes and the paste it alongside `WEATHER_API_KEY` variable e.g `WEATHER_API_KEY=6ydyyfy84bf84bf844HY84`.
+This is done because most of the API sites have limitations on requests.

-4.Then, run `cd jaleelscrapper` in the command or terminal , to Activate the virtual environment as below :
+4.Then, run `cd jaleelscrapper` (to change the directory) in the command or terminal , so to Activate the virtual environment use the command below :

 ##### On Windows command :
 `virtualenv env` , then `\env\Scripts\activate.bat`